Free Kitchen Hacks eBook

 Whether you’re using fresh or frozen, it’s best to completely dry off your fish before coating it in the spice blend.
 If you are using frozen salmon, make sure to thaw it first.

-The easiest way to do this is by placing your fish filets in between two paper towels and pressing them down.
-Drying the fish will ensure your seasoning blend sticks, and will avoid extra hot oil splatter from additional water on the fish.
+The easiest way to dry your fish is by blotting the filets with paper towels, pressing down lightly with your hands.
+Drying the fish will ensure your seasoning blend sticks and will avoid extra hot oil splatter from additional water on the fish.

 Fry Your Salmon First

 Add your olive oil to the pan and get it hot over medium heat.
-After heating for about 2 minutes, carefully place your seasoned salmon on the pan and fry for about 5 minutes on both sides.
-The salmon should reach an inner temperature of 125°F.
+After heating for about 2 minutes, carefully place your salmon in the hot oil.
+If you’re using skin-on salmon, place it skin side down.

 Once your salmon is cooked on both sides, remove it from your pan and set it aside.
 We will cook the pasta in the same pan to take advantage of any flavor left in there from frying the salmon.